Possessive: Terminology

 The terminology used for possessive words and phrases is not consistent among all grammarians and linguists.

 What some authors refer to as possessives, others may call genitives, and vice versa.
-Nowadays, however, the term genitive is most commonly used in relation to languages with a developed case system (in which the "genitive case" often has a wider range of functions than merely forming possessives), while in languages like English, where their status as a grammatical case is doubtful, such words are usually called possessives rather than genitives.
+Nowadays, however, the term genitive is most commonly used in relation to languages with a developed case system (in which the "genitive case" often has a wider range of functions than merely forming possessives), while in languages like English, such words are usually called possessives rather than genitives.
 A given language may have distinct genitive and possessive forms, as in the example of Russian given above.
 (The English possessive in -'s is sometimes called the Saxon genitive; this alludes to its derivation from the genitive case that existed in Old English.
 It may also be called the prenominal genitive; this also applies to analogous forms in languages such as German.)